Tonymac32/LoadCellShield/README.md

     * Values vary per board, be certain to check.
     * Reference product page linked above for output characteristics

-## Tested Configurations (Gain set according to datasheet to be less than max input for baords)
+## Tested Configurations (Gain set according to datasheet to be less than max input for boards)

 Arduino Uno R3:
 * 12V Vin